JamesSkemp/words/content/post/a-brief-thought-on-time-travel.md

 +++
-title = "A Brief Thought on Time Travel" summary = "A brief thought on time travel." draft = false comments = true date = "2009-10-17T21:43:00-05:00"
+title = "A Brief Thought on Time Travel" description = "A brief thought on time travel." draft = false comments = true date = "2009-10-17T21:43:00-05:00"